miner/wilkins/README.md

 nil.
 (Actually, it returns '(quote nil) in order to work around CLJ-1138, but that's a minor technicalilty.)

 The feature requirement specifies a feature name and an optional version.
-Feature requirements are evaluated against the available features to determine if the requirement is fulfilled.
 The feature requirements are evaluated by the `condf` data-reader at read-time so the compiler never sees unsuccessful clauses.

 The compact form of a feature requirement uses a single symbol.
-For example, `clj1.4` means Clojure 1.4.
-The alphabetic part is the feature name, and the dotted number part is the version number.
+For example, `clj-1.4` means Clojure 1.4.
+The alphabetic part is the feature name, and the dotted number part is the version number, separated by a hyphen (-).
 A trailing `+` means "or greater".
 A trailing `.*` means "any increment", but the previous parts must match exactly.
 Only one `+` or `*` is allowed in a feature requirement.
-A qualifier string may follow the version number, but in that case an exact match is required.
-For example, `clj1.5-RC1` matches exactly Clojure "1.5-RC1", and not any other version.
-In the compact form, an optional hyphen may separate the feature name from the version.  `clj-1.5` is the same as `clj1.5`.
+A qualifier string may follow the version number (separated by a hyphen), but in that case an exact match is required.
+For example, `clj-1.5-RC1` matches exactly Clojure "1.5.0-RC1", and not any other version.
+A hyphen is required to  separate the feature name from version, but the version information is optional.
+Also, hyphens may be used in the feature name as well.
+However, if the feature name contains a hyphen followed by digit, the parser will be confused.
+In that case, you can either quote the symbol or use the vector form of the feature requirement.

-Unqualified feature names beginning with a lowercase letter are reserved for Wilkins to define.
-Users may create feature names beginning with a Capital letter.

 A feature requirement can also be a literal vector of a name symbol and a version string.
 This allows you to use a feature name that contains a digit, such as `[lucky7 "1.2+"]`.

+A feature declaration is simply a Clojure var with metadata declared for the `:feature` key.

+    (require '[miner.wilkins :as w])
+    (def ^{:feature (w/version "1.2.3")} foo 42)

+The `version` macro expands a version string into a map form, similar to the style of `*clojure-version*`, with the keys `:major`, `:minor`, `:incremental` and `:qualifier`.
+An map-entry may be omitted if the value is nil.

+A feature requirement without a namespace implicitly referes to the `miner.wilkins` namespace.
+For example, `miner.wilkins/clj` is a var with metadata defining the current Clojure version (taken from `*clojure-version*`).  `clojure` is a synonym for `clj`.
+The vars `java` and `jdk` have the version of the JDK.

 A def requirement simply requires that the name symbol has been declared (it could be a var, class, record type, etc.)  It is specified with `@` prefix, such as `@clojure.core/*data-readers*`.
 There